Second Sudanese Civil War: Refugees and displacement

 The war destroyed towns that were once centers of culture and economic activity.
-The locations where towns were are now empty desert.
-In conjunction with empty deserts, the culture that was cultivated by the people was lost because the refugees fled north.
-However, remaining tribes and groups fortified their claim on territory and introduced conflict with one another.
+Much of the culture of the southern Sudanese was lost when they fled north as refugees.
+Tribes and groups that remained in the area fortified their claim on territory and entered into conflict with one another.
 In a 2019 article in Ethnopolitics, Jana Krouse goes over how violence and instability leads to the outward flow of displaced people.
 Specifically, Krouse's article explains how communal violence in South Sudan is intensified and prolonged by the broader instability and regional crises.

-Refugee flow continues well past 2012, when “South Sudan–Sudan: State of Emergency” was published.
+Refugee flow continues well past 2012, when "South Sudan–Sudan: State of Emergency" was published.
 Tensions between the North Sudanese government and the SPLA continued decades after the first wave of displaced peoples fled from South Sudan.
 Refugees who relocated to other parts of South Sudan soon after faced threats of violence and oftentimes became displaced again.

 The continuity of violence across South Sudan has defined the attitudes of South Sudanese living in Khartoum.
-A University of Khartoum article describes these displaced people as “angry, sad, and disappointed” with the status of South Sudan.
-The author describes the South Sudanese people as “transnational” and “diasporic”; referring to how widespread displaced people moved as a result of the Second Sudanese Civil War.
+A University of Khartoum article describes these displaced people as "angry, sad, and disappointed" with the status of South Sudan.
+The author describes the South Sudanese people as "transnational" and "diasporic"; referring to how widespread displaced people moved as a result of the Second Sudanese Civil War.

 Women's experience

 During the war, women were heavily supporting the communities and people impacted by the war.
 Women organized food drives, cooked meals, delivered supplies, cared for the wounded, parented orphans, and assisted the elderly.
 While male-leaders limited the type of work women to traditional societal roles, the male-leaders promised to change the gender relations during peacetime and after the war.

-When the war ended, women engaged in their own organizing, coalition-building, and advocacy—just like in the civil war.
+When the war ended, women engaged in their own organizing, coalition-building, and advocacy—as they had done during the civil war.
 Women advocated for social change and issues directly impacting women, such as "sexual and gender-based abuse", education, healthcare, and "access to law and justice".
-The increased political involvement enabled leaders to implement an affirmative action policy, in which 25 percent of representation in all levels of government must be allocated to women.
+The increased political involvement enabled the Government of South Sudan to implement an affirmative action policy, in which 25 percent of representation in all levels of government must be allocated to women.
 Women involved in state affairs led to the founding of multiple advocacy organizations, including the South Sudanese Women Empowerment Network and South Sudanese Women United.
 These groups have projects around the world, including the United States.